Conservators need to know how to care for artefacts, how they deteriorate and how to give them a new lease of life

-Salaries vary depending on your location and type of contract, nature of the work and number of hours worked.
+Salaries can vary widely depending on your location, experience, type of employer and type of contract, nature of the work and number of hours worked.
 Income for self-employed conservators may differ.

 Income data from Icon.
 Figures are intended as a guide only.

 Working hours are mainly 9am to 5pm, although you may do extra hours when working on site or finishing a project to deadline.